novuhq/novu/docs/docs/platform/subscribers.md

 });
 ```

-Novu will create a subscriber if one does not exist, and will update existing subscriber based on the `identify` payload.
-You can call this function during registration or signup to make sure the subscriber data is up-to-date, if you wish to save aditional attributes with subscriber, you can pass aditional custom data in **data** field as key value pairs.
+Novu will create a subscriber if one does not exist and will update the existing subscriber based on the `identify` payload.
+You can call this function during registration or signup to make sure the subscriber data is up-to-date, if you wish to save additional attributes with a subscriber, you can pass additional custom data in the **data** field as key-value pairs.

 ### 2. Inline of Trigger

-A non-exisiting subscriber can be added by sending subscriber data in `to` field of trigger method.
+A non-exisiting subscriber can be added by sending subscriber data in `to` field of the trigger method.
 If any subscriber with provided `subscriberId` does not exists, a new subscriber will be created.
-In this case subscriber will be created first and then trigger will be executed synchronously.
+In this case, subscriber will be created first and then the trigger will be executed synchronously.

 ```typescript
 import { Novu } from '@novu/node';